-Any type of entity may invest in a QOF.
-Pass-through entities can either elect deferral by investing in a QOF directly or pass out any realized gain to the owners for investment in QOF as they choose.
+Any entity may invest in a QOF.
+Pass-through entities can either elect deferral by investing in a QOF directly or pass out any realized gain to the owners for investment in QOF.
 A closely held QOF can be established and held by one or a few investors.
 Such an arrangement would permit investors to retain greater control over the use and management of gains and the QOF investment.

 How to Invest?